SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 If you chose the ``'LOCK'`` mode, every process will place a lock before it opens the HDF5 file for writing data.
 Thus, only one process at a time stores data.
 The advantages are the possibility to load data and that your data does not need to be send over a queue over and over again.
-Yet, your simulations might take longer since processes have to wait often for each other to release locks.
+Yet, your simulations may take longer since processes have to wait often for each other to release locks.

 ``'PIPE'`` wrapping is a rather experimental mode where all processes feed their data into